 Step 9.
 Go back to the NVIDIA’s folder in C:\ drive, and copy the file named nvlddmkm.sys.
 This is a new file.

 Step 10.
 Go to C:\Windows\System32\Drivers and Paste the copied file here.

-After completing the Step 10, Restart your computer.
-This will solve the error nvlddmkm.sys, also known as BSoD in Windows 10.
+After completing the Step 10, restart your computer.
+It should solve the error.

 Method 2: Check for Drivers and/or Programs Conflict